Academics

 Risk-taking and innovation

 Frederick Gunn’s own entrepreneurial mindset is as relevant for our students in the twenty-first century as it was for his students in the nineteenth century.
-Our new Center for Innovation and Active Citizenship, opening in the Fall of 2023, will house our Entrepreneurship Program alongside our Center for Citizenship and Just Democracy and our IDEAS Lab.
+Our new Center for Innovation and Active Citizenship, houses our Entrepreneurship Program alongside our Center for Citizenship and Just Democracy and our IDEAS Lab.
 This entrepreneurial mindset will be integrated into every one of our programs on campus, as we prepare our students to take risks and to be makers not consumers.

 Learning yourself and how to learn